Stevekaplanai/google-ai-mcp-server/README.md

 ## 🚀 Available on Smithery

+**⚠️ Note: Smithery deployment is currently experiencing technical issues.
+Please use the manual installation method in the Quickstart section above or see [ALTERNATIVE_DEPLOYMENT.md](ALTERNATIVE_DEPLOYMENT.md) for other options.**

 This MCP server is available on [Smithery](https://smithery.ai/mcp/google-ai-mcp), the MCP server registry:

 ### Quick Install via Smithery CLI